Filter Data at the Data Source Level

 The report created in this tutorial will be platform-agnostic, which means that you can use it later in applications created on any supported platform.
 See Store and Distribute Reports to learn more about storing and reusing reports.

-In the Field List, create two report parameters of the type Number (decimal).
+In the Field List, create two report parameters.
+Ensure that the parameter types match the data field types (in our case, Number (decimal)).
 These parameters will provide values for filtering criteria specifying minimum and maximum limits for the value of the UnitPrice data field.
 Set their Parameter.Description property to MinUnitPrice and MaxUnitPrice respectively.

 To filter report data at the data source level based on the values of report parameters, you must provide an SQL query with query parameters, which are used to insert dynamically generated values into an SQL query before its execution.